dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 ## How Classification Codes are used in SchoolSite Pro Enrollment Forecasting:
-There are essentially two types of projections that can be created in SchoolSite Pro:  student residence and optionally school of enrollment.
+There are essentially two types of forecasts that can be created in SchoolSite Pro:  student residence and optionally school of enrollment.

-The standard projection model within SchoolSite Pro includes projections by residence at the study area level.
-Utilizing those projections by residence is the basis for setting up any redistricting plans based upon Projection Resident Students.
-So if there any students excluded from a projection based upon a STUTYPE classification, those same students will be excluded from any Projected Resident Student redistricting plan.
+The standard forecast model within SchoolSite Pro includes forecasts by residence at the study area level.
+Utilizing those forecasts by residence is the basis for setting up any redistricting plans based upon Forecast Resident Students.
+So if there are any students excluded from a forecast based upon a STUTYPE classification, those same students will be excluded from any Forecasted Resident Student redistricting plan.

-An option is available to create school of enrollment projections (i.e. staffing projections) which are derived from the resident projections.
+An option is available to create school of enrollment forecasts (i.e. staffing forecasts) which are derived from the resident forecasts.

-## Resident Projections
+## Resident Forecasts
-The use of the STUTYPE field and the classification of students for creating a resident projection operates similar to the setup of a redistricting plan using resident students.
+The use of the STUTYPE field and the classification of students for creating a resident forecast operates similar to the setup of a redistricting plan using resident students.

-During setup for resident projections, grades 0 through 12 are automatically included for forecasting and the following classes of students are automatically excluded from the projection calculations as well as any reports based upon the projections:  AD, NP, AE, HH, OD and UM.
+During setup for resident forecasts, grades 0 through 12 are automatically included for forecasting and the following classes of students are automatically excluded from the forecast calculations as well as any reports based upon the forecasts:  AD, NP, AE, HH, OD and UM.

-During setup for resident projections, in addition to grades 0-12 GE students, you have the option of including the following classes of students:  CH, OT, SE, and/or IS.
-If you include these students they will be incorporated in the projections along with all other students at their appropriate grade level.
-If you choose not to include them, they will not appear in the projections or any reports.
+During setup for resident forecasts, in addition to grades 0-12 GE students, you have the option of including the following classes of students:  CH, OT, SE, and/or IS.
+If you include these students they will be incorporated in the forecasts along with all other students at their appropriate grade level.
+If you choose not to include them, they will not appear in the forecasts or any reports.

-## School of Enrollment (Staffing) Projections
+## School of Enrollment (Staffing) Forecasts
-Since projections by school of enrollment are based upon the underlying resident projections, the choices you have made regarding including or excluding students for your resident projections carries over into the school of enrollment projections.
-For example, excluding special education (SE) from your resident projections excludes them from school of enrollment projections.
-There are a few exceptions in that out-of-district and unmatched students are included in the school of enrollment projections.
-To learn more about how school of enrollment projections are calculated, see the following help topic.
+Since forecasts by school of enrollment are based upon the underlying resident forecasts, the choices you have made regarding including or excluding students for your resident forecasts carries over into the school of enrollment forecasts.
+For example, excluding special education (SE) from your resident forecasts excludes them from school of enrollment forecasts.
+There are a few exceptions in that out-of-district and unmatched students are included in the school of enrollment forecasts.
+To learn more about how school of enrollment forecasts are calculated, see the following help topic.

  ## Davis Demographics' Student Type Classifications in order of priority: